-Medical information will be kept confidential as required by law.
+Medical information (including vaccination status, to the extent possible) will be kept confidential as required by law.
 The District will treat all student and employee-provided medical information (including information with respect to contact tracing) as confidential medical records.
 The District will maintain the confidentiality of such information to the most reasonable extent possible, in compliance with applicable laws and regulations, including but not limited to the Americans with Disabilities Act and the Family Educational Rights and Privacy Act, as may be applicable.
 If necessary, medical information may be shared in limited circumstances and subject to appropriate controls to those persons who have a legitimate need to know including but not limited to District administration, first aid and safety personnel, and government officials, as required by law or other relevant guidance.